yiisoft/docs/guide/en/tutorial/performance-tuning.md

 ## Optimizing Databases <span id="optimizing-databases"></span>

 Executing DB queries and fetching data from databases are often the main performance bottleneck in a Web application.
-Although using [data caching](caching/data.md) techniques may alleviate the performance hit, it does not fully solve the problem.
-When the database contains enormous amounts of data and the cached data is invalid, fetching the latest data could be prohibitively expensive without proper database and query design.
+Although using [data caching](../caching/data.md) techniques may alleviate the performance hit, it does not fully solve the problem.
+When the database contains enormous amounts of data, and the cached data is invalid, fetching the latest data could be prohibitively expensive without a proper database and query design.

 A general technique to improve the performance of DB queries is to create indices for table columns that need to be filtered by.
 For example, if you need to look for a user record by `username`, you should create an index